makoto/blockparty/doc/SelfAuditV084.md

 - line 26: Marking each participant at `bool attended;` is not performant and can cost lots of gas if the number of participants is big.
 This is tracked at [github issue](https://github.com/makoto/blockparty/issues/160)
 - line 103: It allows people to register without an encrypted full name.
 It is a non-issue as event owner can reject people who did not provide the full name.

+### zeppelin/ownership/Ownable.sol

+- line 38: The owner can be transferred into wrong address or empty address by mistake = Tracked [here](https://github.com/makoto/blockparty/issues/162)

 ### Potential Logical flaws

 #### Twitter account can be faked